nlsynth/iroha/README.md

 * P2: Carry bit of adder as input/output.
 * P2: Use profiling information to estimate IPC.
 * Q: Do we need instance/module separation?
+* AXI: Allow to use single port ram.
+* AXI: Allow or fail to attach both master/slave to an array.

 -- Source tree